 The world's largest pesticide-producing corporation, Monsanto, is responsible for creating the herbicide Roundup, a first cousin to Agent Orange.
 RoundUp is a blend of toxic chemicals designed to kill off weeds and repel pests.
 It was first created in the early 1980s.

-Shortly after that time, the company discovered a bacteria that seemed to survive in the presence of RoundUp, and began to experiment with splicing the gene that caused this into the seeds used to grow crops.
+Shortly after that time, the company discovered a bacteria that seemed to survive in the presence of RoundUp and began to experiment with splicing the gene that caused this into the seeds used to grow crops.
 This was the start of genetically engineered crops, and the first RoundUp Ready seeds appeared in 1996.
 The initial crop, Soybeans, was followed rapidly by other commercially valuable crops:

-These genetically engineered crops are scientifically crafted to live through being doused with large amounts of the RoundUp herbicide without dying off with the weeds it is designed to kill.
+These genetically engineered crops are scientifically crafted to live through being doused with large amounts of the Roundup herbicide without dying off with the weeds it is designed to kill.
 So the company that created the herbicide RoundUp also created the plants that resist the chemicals they have created.

 The active ingredient in RoundUp is a chemical known as glyphosate.
 The genetically engineered plants absorb larger amounts of this chemical than other conventionally grown plants by far.
-While Monsanto continually claims that glyphosate is no more harmful to humans than aspirin, many studies have show that this is simply not true.
+While Monsanto continually claims that glyphosate is no more harmful to humans than aspirin, many studies have shown that this is not true.

 It has also been attributed to the following:

 Glyphosate infiltrates our system through the shikimate pathways in the microbes of our body.
 It attacks the beneficial bacteria in our gut that naturally protects us from harmful food we may ingest.
 Unfortunately, the chemical also allows pathogens to overgrow within these shikimate pathways and creates systemic disruption, leading to many forms of illness and disease.